 A homeowners’ association (HOA) is an organization that establishes rules and regulations by which members of a residential community must abide.
 Failure to adhere to these rules typically results in fines or other punishments.
 If a homeowner accumulates a certain amount of monetary penalties due to fines, the HOA could sue or potentially foreclose on the property.

-If you live in a condo or another residential community that has an HOA, you may know that there is a type of insurance that provides protection against certain risks and liabilities: HOA coverage.
+If you live in a condo or another residential community that has an HOA, you may know that there is a type of insurance that provides protection against certain risks and liabilities: Homeowners Association master insurance policy or HOA coverage.
 This type of policy is known as a “master policy.”
 Here is a close look at this subject.

 What Is An HOA Master Insurance Policy?